Euchie23/SquidStack/Foundation/README.md

 ## 🛂 Repository Notes

 This dashboard is part of a larger marine pollution research project using *Illex argentinus* as a bioindicator of ecological health in the South West Atlantic Ocean.
-It builds on the foundational work conducted in the **[Foundation](https://github.com/Euchie23/SquidStack/tree/main/Foundation)** and **[Exploration](https://github.com/Euchie23/SquidStack/tree/main/Exploration)** modules.

 > 📎 For more background, visit the [SquidStack GitHub Repository](https://github.com/Euchie23/SquidStack)